The 2021 Norwegian Parliamentary Election

 How is party support geographically distributed?

-The map shows the total predicted vote share for the blue block at the next election.
+The map shows the total predicted vote share for the conservative block at the next election.
 Move the marker over a district for details (on touch screens: tap).
 Click and drag to zoom.
 Double-click to return to the original position (on touch screens: tap with two fingers).

 How do the polls look?

 The reported date for each poll is the midpoint between the start and end of the data collection.
-The plot only shows national polls, although the model also uses polls at the district level.

 In addition to national polls, the plot shows the estimated trends of support in the population.
 Because the model corrects for differences between polls and actual results in previous elections, some trends are adjusted slightly up or down relative to the moving average of the polls.